patriots1/patriots1/README.md

-I'm Sathvik and I am a patriots fan.
-I am starting to learn how to code and I am taking the IBM PY0101EN course on edX.
-I am interested in the field of data science.
+I'm Sathvik and I am a Patriots fan.
+I am interested in CS in general, focusing more on DS, AI and ML.